Donkey Skin (film)

-Donkey Skin (Peau d'âne; also known in English as Once Upon a Time and The Magic Donkey) is a 1970 French musical fantasy romance comedy film directed by Jacques Demy, based on Donkeyskin, a 1695 fairy tale by Charles Perrault about a king who wishes to marry his own daughter.
+Donkey Skin (Peau d'Âne; also known in English as Once Upon a Time and The Magic Donkey) is a 1970 French surrealist fantasy musical romantic comedy film directed by Jacques Demy, based on Donkeyskin, a 1695 fairy tale by Charles Perrault about a king who wishes to marry his own daughter.
 It stars Catherine Deneuve, Jacques Perrin and Jean Marais, with music by Michel Legrand.
 Donkey Skin proved to be Demy's biggest success in France, with a total of 2,198,576 tickets sold.

 Donkey Skin is distributed on DVD in North America by Koch-Lorber Films.
 It is also available in Blu-ray format as part of Criterion's The Essential Jacques Demy collection.

 In France, the film is considered a cult classic.

 Plot

 The king promises his dying queen that after her death he will only marry a woman as beautiful and virtuous as she.
 Pressed by his advisers to remarry and produce an heir, he comes to the conclusion that the only way to fulfill his promise is to marry his own daughter, the princess.
 Following the advice of her godmother, the lilac fairy, the princess demands a series of seemingly impossible nuptial gifts in the hope that her father will be forced to give up his plans of marriage.
 However, the king succeeds in providing her with dresses the colour of the weather, the moon and the sun and finally with the skin of a magic donkey that excretes jewels, the source of his kingdom's wealth.
 Donning the donkey skin, the princess flees her father's kingdom to avoid the incestuous marriage.

 In the guise of "Donkey Skin", the princess finds employment as a pig keeper in a neighbouring kingdom.
 The prince of this kingdom spies her in her hut in the woods and falls in love with her.
 Love-struck, he retires to his sickbed, and asks that Donkey Skin be instructed to bake him a cake to restore him to health.
 In the cake, he finds a ring that the princess has placed there, and is thus sure that his love for her is reciprocated.
 He declares that he will marry the woman whose finger fits the ring.

 All the women of marriageable age assemble at the prince's castle and try on the ring one by one, in order of social status.
 Last of all is the lowly Donkey Skin, who is revealed to be the princess when the ring fits her finger.
 At the wedding of the prince and the princess, the lilac fairy and the king arrive by helicopter and declare that they too are to be married.